Stormworks: Build and Rescue

-Stormworks: Build And Rescue is a simulation video game developed and published by British studio Geometa (Formerly known as Sunfire Software).
+Stormworks: Build And Rescue is a simulation video game developed and published by the British studio Geometa (Formerly known as Sunfire Software).
 The game was released as an early access title in February 2018 for Windows and Mac and is receiving frequent updates through Steam.
-It left early access on September 17, 2020.
+The game left early access on September 17, 2020.

 Gameplay

-The game is played in a randomly generated open world physics playground, composed mostly of ocean and small islands which lie off the coast of Scotland.
-The game centers around the theme of running a coastguard rescue service with a variety of vehicles, which the player can build on a ‘Workbench’ with an assortment of blocks, engines, sensors and special equipment.
+Stormworks is played in a randomly generated open world physics playground, composed mostly of ocean and small islands which lie off the coast of Scotland.
+The game centers around the theme of running a coastguard rescue service with a variety of vehicles, which the player can build on a 'Workbench' with an assortment of blocks, engines, sensors and special equipment.
 As the player explores the world, the in-game map is created, in which they can fast travel to locations they've discovered.
 These vehicles, ranging from airplanes and helicopters to boats, terrestrial vehicles, and trains can be used by the player to complete various diverse missions to earn in-game currency.
 It currently has three modes: Career, Creative, and Classic career in which players can choose from an array of settings.